nais/doc/docs/nais-application/oci-migration.md

       project_id: ${{ vars.NAIS_MANAGEMENT_PROJECT_ID }} # Provided as Organization Variable
 ```

-* In the "deploy" job, substitute the given image reference, with the output of the previous step.
-The output of the
-  previous step is the `image` variable, given the example over it can be referenced as
-  follows; `${{ steps.docker-build-push.outputs.image }}`.
+* The id `docker-build-push` is a named id of the job step.

+* `identity_provider` and `project_id` are provided as Organization Secrets and Variables, respectively.
+Please refer
+  to [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for more information.

+* `team` is the name of your team, and must be provided as input to the action.

+The `build` job outputs the image reference as `image`, and the `deploy` job can reference this output
+as `needs.build.outputs.image`

 ```yaml
     env: